 Once you have been all set on your target audience, plans, and budgeting activities it is time to implement the plan or launch the product in the market.
 This is the phase your marketing strategy is out into actual operation.

 An ongoing assessment of your marketing strategy is necessary.
-Make sure you clearly defined all of your employee’s roles on this and that the products are reaching the target audience.
+Make sure you clearly define all of your employee’s roles on this and that the products are reaching the target audience.

 Review the Results